-In addition to derivative contracts discussed below, other invested assets include equity securities, collateral, limited partnership interests, real estate joint ventures, real estate-held-for-investment and structured loans.
-Equity securities and collateral are primarily carried at fair value.
+In addition to derivative contracts discussed below, other invested assets include equity securities, contractholder-directed investments, limited partnership interests, real estate joint ventures, real estate-held-for-investment and structured loans.
+Equity securities are primarily carried at fair value.
+The fair value option ("FVO") was elected for contractholder-directed investments supporting unit-linked variable annuity type liabilities which do not qualify for presentation and reporting as separate accounts.
+Changes in estimated fair value of these securities are included in investment related gains (losses), net.
 Limited partnership interests and structured loans are primarily carried at cost.
+Based on the nature and structure of these investments, they do not meet the characteristics of an equity security in accordance with applicable accounting standards.
 Real estate joint ventures and certain limited partnerships are reported using the equity method of accounting.